 The castle is now home to an extensive collection of art from France, Italy, and Poland, the most famous of which (when I was there, anyway) is an original Botticelli of the Madonna and Child.

-When purchasing a ticket, you’ll have the option of choosing which areas you want to explore.
+When purchasing a ticket (you have to buy at the office, not online) you’ll have the option of choosing which areas you want to explore.
 When taking a quick weekend trip, I recommend the state rooms, tower, and Dragon’s Den, a cave underneath the castle where a mythical dragon is said to reside.
 There are only a certain number of tickets allotted each day, so make sure to either download and email the reservation form at the link above or stop by the ticket office early in person.

 3. Head to the Cloth Hall for some souvenirs.